There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Pay down existing debt – Reducing your credit utilisation ratio can boost your score.

-Avoid multiple applications – Applying to many lenders in a short period signals financial desperation to other lenders.
+Avoid multiple applications – Applying to many finance partners in a short period signals financial desperation to other finance partners.

-Save for a deposit – Even a few hundred pounds shows commitment and reduces the lender’s risk.
+Save for a deposit – Even a few hundred pounds shows commitment and reduces the finance partner’s risk.

-Making a few improvements can shift you from very high risk to moderate risk, opening doors to better lenders and terms.
+Making a few improvements can shift you from very high risk to moderate risk, opening doors to better finance partners and terms.

 Bad Credit Car Finance FAQs